jgato/saythisAEON/README.md

 # saythisAEON

 Subscribe to an AEON's entity to say hello to received names.
+Publish into an AEON's channel to send like heartbeats.
 Just playing with docker to deploy containers with Rancher, resin.io, codeship, etc.

 Are you wondering what is this AEON?
 Basically, **it is a cloud messaging service (pub/sub)**.
 Try it [here](http://130.206.116.137:8000/).
 If this instance is no longer working contact with the developers for further information and current status of the project: Jose Gato Luis <jose.gato@atos.net>, Javier Garcia <javier.garcia@atos.net>, Elisa Herrmann <elisa.herrmann@atos.net>